Mini-XML 4.0 Programming Manual

 Discussion

-The node is not changed if it (or its first child) is not a CDATA element node.
+This function sets the value string for a CDATA node.
+The node is not changed if it (or its first child) is not a CDATA node.

 Set the data and destructor of a custom data node.